dustlang/rust/src/doc/dustc/src/json.md

 ## Diagnostics

-Diagnostic messages provide errors or possible concerns generated during compilation. `rustc` provides detailed information about where the diagnostic originates, along with hints and suggestions.
+Diagnostic messages provide errors or possible concerns generated during compilation. `dustc` provides detailed information about where the diagnostic originates, along with hints and suggestions.

 Diagnostics are arranged in a parent/child relationship where the parent